FOREX-Dollar edges up as markets weigh chances of Fed rate hike

 By Iain Withers

-LONDON, June 5 (Reuters) - The dollar edged up against major peers on Monday, as markets priced in around a 1-in-4 chance of the U.S. Federal Reserve raising benchmark rates this month after robust jobs data on Friday.
+LONDON, June 5 (Reuters) - The dollar edged up against major currencies on Monday, as markets priced in around a 30% chance of the U.S. Federal Reserve raising benchmark rates this month after robust jobs data on Friday.

 The dollar index - which tracks the greenback against six peers - came off the boil last week, after some Fed officials voiced a preference for a pause in rate hikes and after a breakthrough in U.S. debt ceiling talks calmed market jitters.